krishna619/Health-Report/README.md

 # Health Report

-Health Report is a web application designed to help individuals track and manage their cholestrol information.
+Health Report is a web application designed to help individuals track and manage their health-related information.

 ## Features